 Have you been told, “Just let go of it,” or tell yourself, “I have to let go,” but wonder, how?
 I’ve asked myself that question.
-Sometimes you want to let go of a worry or an obsession about someone else.
+Sometimes you want to let go of worry or an obsession with someone else.
 You may try to detach, but can’t.
-Other times when you can’t move forward after a major loss, or when you need to unwind from a busy work schedule.
+Other times, you can’t move forward after a major loss or you need to unwind from a busy work schedule.

 However, it’s human nature to avoid pain, even if the price is long-term misery.
-When the source of frustration, loss or stress is ongoing, letting go becomes a process of developing a new, beneficial orientation toward life.
+When the source of frustration, loss, or stress is ongoing, letting go becomes a process of developing a new, beneficial orientation toward life.

 Letting go may require repeated efforts to shift your consciousness away from the problem.
 When you’re obsessing about or judging someone, you may need to detach and question some basic assumptions about your ability to control, or even influence, the person’s feelings and behavior.
 You may need to ask for what you need or want or set boundaries.
-Sometimes, worry and anxiety is due to underestimation of your ability to overcome an obstacle or loss.
+Sometimes, worry and anxiety are due to underestimation of your ability to handle an obstacle or loss.
 Worry can be paralyzing and lead to depression and despair.

 Generally, too much feeling or too much thinking can limit your ability to live your life.
 If you’re obsessing, it can be helpful to make contact with sensation, including emotion.
 When you’re overwhelmed with anger or another emotion, using your body – especially when you’re angry – or doing something that requires mental attention, like puzzles or math, can be helpful.
 In both cases, creativity is a wonderful way to uplift you, calm your mind, and soothe your emotions.